Stipendi/btdb-towers/README.md

 ## BTD Battles Tower Price Calculator

+BTD Battles is a tower defense strategy game developed by Ninja Kiwi.

 Have you ever wanted to quickly figure out the price of your defensive setup?
-Are you frustrated because the Wiki contains outdated information?
+Are you frustrated because the wiki contains outdated information?
 Well, this tool might help you.

 ### How to use

 1. Clone/download the repository.
 2. Run the app by typing `python towers.py` into your terminal in the root directory.

-### The prices are outdated!
+### Help!
+The prices are outdated!

 You can change the prices by modifying the tower_prices_x.xx file.
 The file has the following format:

 `tower name: base_cost 1/0 2/0 3/0 4/0 0/1 0/2 0/3 0/4`

 If you do update the prices, please fork the repository and make a pull request.
 For more details on how to contribute, see the "How to Contribute" section.

 ### How to Contribute